jason-davey/studio/TECHNICAL_SPEC.md

     *   Datadog RUM integration for performance monitoring.
     *   Admin page to render `TECHNICAL_SPEC.md` (initially text, then Markdown parsing, then Mermaid diagrams).
     *   *Value:* Boosted user productivity with AI; enhanced UX with onboarding and feedback; implemented observability and admin view with dynamic diagram rendering.
-- **Phase 4 (Authentication & Role Foundation - Implemented):**
+- **Phase 4 (Authentication & Role Foundation - Partially Implemented):**
     - Firebase Authentication (Email/Password) integrated for Login, Register pages.
     - `AuthContext` manages user state.
     - Main application workflow (`/`) is protected and requires login.
     - TopBar updated to show auth status and provide Login/Register/Logout actions.
     - "Tech Spec" link in TopBar now visible for logged-in users.
+    - Registration form includes a "Primary Interest" field as a UI placeholder for future role assignment; this selection is not currently persisted or used for access control.
     - *Value:* Secure access to the application, foundation for user-specific data and roles.
 The Tech Spec page is now accessible to authenticated users as a step towards Admin role functionality.
+Full role assignment and enforcement (e.g., using custom claims or Firestore for role storage) is part of the `FEATURE_AUTH_ROLES_PAUSED` context.

 ## 2. Application Architecture